orbitalflower/xchatnickcolor/README.md

 This version also disables the feature to temporarily retain a user's colour across nick changes.
 It was inconsistent and broke compatibility with xchat.
-You can uncomment the last line to turn it back on.
+You can uncomment the last line if you want to turn it back on.

 ## Other versions

 The irssi website now has a script called `nickcolor.pl`, an updated version of the original `xchatnickcolor.pl` which supports custom colour sets.
-If you're using that script instead of this one, and just want xchat-compatible colours, the following command
+If you're using that script instead of this one, and just want xchat-compatible colours, use the following command:

 `/set nickcolor_colors 19 20 22 23 25 26 27 28 29`